emdata-ailab/PhD-Learning/README.md

 ## Introduction

-This repository contains the pytorch implementation of **Phd loss** introduced in CVPR21 paper **PhD Learning: Learning with Pompeiu-hausdorff Distances for Video-basedVehicle Re-Identification.** In this paper, we first create a video vehicle re-ID evaluation benchmark called [**VVeRI-901**](https://cove.thecvf.com/datasets/564) and verify the performance of video-based re-ID is far better than static image-based one.
+This repository contains the pytorch implementation of **Phd loss** introduced in CVPR21 paper **PhD Learning: Learning with Pompeiu-hausdorff Distances for Video-based Vehicle Re-Identification.** In this paper, we first create a video vehicle re-ID evaluation benchmark called [**VVeRI-901**](https://cove.thecvf.com/datasets/564) and verify the performance of video-based re-ID is far better than static image-based one.
 Then we propose a new Pompeiu-hausdorff distance (PhD) learning method for video-to-video matching.
 It can alleviate the data noise problem caused by the occlusion in videos and thus improve re-ID performance significantly.
 Extensive empirical results on video-based vehicle and person re-ID datasets, i.e., VVeRI-901, MARS and PRID2011, demonstrate the superiority of the proposed method.

 <img src='./docs/intro.png' width=600>